 On 30 November 2003, Kuwaiti writer, journalist and researcher Yasser al-Habib (?1973-) was abducted in a Kuwait City street by security forces, reportedly in connection with an audiocassette recording of a lecture he gave on Islamic historical issues to an audience of ten to twenty people in a closed environment.
-His research reportedly relied heavily on Wahhabi references and texts and apparently angered hard-line Wahhabi groups who used their influence within the establishment to bring about the maximum punishment against al-Habib.
+His research reportedly relied heavily on Wahhabi references and texts and apparently angered hard-line Wahhabi groups who used their influence within the establishment, including the National Assembly, to bring about the maximum punishment against al-Habib.
 On 20 January 2004, he was sentenced to one year of imprisonment for "questioning the conduct and integrity of some of the 'companions' of the prophet Muhammad".
 In frail health, he was reportedly subjected to orchestrated violent attacks in prison by Wahhabi inmates.
-Amnestied by the Emir on 25 February 2004, Kuwaiti National Day, he was at risk of imminent re-arrest by the security forces.
-(See NCH #33, #33ii, #33iii).
+Amnestied by the Emir on 25 February, Kuwaiti National Day, he was at risk of imminent re-arrest.
+On 9 March he was reportedly sentenced in absentia to fifteen years' imprisonment; his case was reportedly transferred to the State Security Court.
+(See NCH #33, #33ii, #33iii, 33#iv).

-[Source: PEN, Rapid Action Network 56/03, 16 December 2003, 9 February, 2 March 2004.]
+[Source: PEN, Rapid Action Network 56/03, 16 December 2003, 9 February, 2 & 10 March 2004.]

-RAPID ACTION NETWORK
+INTERNATIONAL PEN WRITERS IN PRISON COMMITTEE RAPID ACTION NETWORK